ChaitraAyinampudi/WRO-FE-2026-INNOVATION-NATION/engineering_journal/README.md

 **A wall-follow formula using an explicit angle estimate.** We sketched `(A + B) / 2 * 0.5 + Angle * Ka` with `Ka = abs(B - A) / 10`.
 The current weighted two-term PID does the same job with terms that can be tuned separately.

-**Reverse realignment before the finish turn.** Added in V19 and V20, removed in V21.
+**Reverse realignment before the finish turn.** Added in V7, removed in V8.
 Forward-only correction was simpler and no worse.

 ---